150 Saint Names for Boys & Their Meanings

 3. Paisios

-The origin of the name is unclear as the origins of this name has multiple theories.
+The origin of the name is unclear as there are multiple theories about its origin.
 Some claim that the same is of Egyptian origin.
-The name means ‘elevated’ or ‘high’.
+The name means ‘elevated’ or ‘high.’

 4. Phanourios

-The name comes from Ancient Greek and from Saint Phanourios the Great Martyr & Newly Appeared of Rhodes who was recognized as a saint by the Greek Orthodox church.
-The name means ‘revealed’.
+The name comes from Ancient Greece and Saint Phanourios, the Great Martyr & Newly Appeared of Rhodes, who was recognized as a saint by the Greek Orthodox church.
+The name means ‘revealed.’

 5. Philothei